-PCS are services that provide eligible Medicaid recipients with Assistance may be in the form of direct hands-on assistance or cueing the individual-to perform the tasks, andthat relates to the performance of ADLs and IADLs.
-Services must be performed in accordance with a written service plan approved by the DHCFP, or its designee, developed in conjunction with the recipient, their LRI or the representativePCR, and based on the needs of the recipient being served as determined by a fFunctional aAssessment Service Plan (FASP).
-PCS is an optional state plan serviceMedicaid State Plan benefit under the Social Security Act.
-Assistance may be in the form of direct hands-on assistance or cueing the individual to perform the task, and relates to the performance ADLs and IADLs.
+PCS are services that provide eligible Medicaid recipients with direct hands-on assistance or cueing to perform tasks that relate to the performance of ADLs and IADLs.
+Services must be performed in accordance with a written service plan approved by the DHCFP, or its designee, developed in conjunction with the recipient, their LRI or PCR, and based on the needs of the recipient as determined by a Functional Assessment Service Plan (FASP).
+PCS are an optional Medicaid State Plan benefit under the Social Security Act.